Experiment of The Month

 A power supply (labeled "A") drives a fixed current between the two most widely-spaced pins, and a voltmeter (labeled "V") measures the potential difference between the inner pin pair.
 The measured potential difference is independent of any contact potentials that might be present where the current supply pins contact the gold film.

 Mr. Jones' resistance data are shown in the figures below.
 They show a linear decrease in resistance as the temperature is decreased from room temperature.
-This is consistant with the following simple ideas: The atoms vibrate like "Einstein oscillators" about their "home position."
-Their energy of oscillation is thermal, and proportional to the absolute temperature, T. The energy is also proportional to the square of the amplitude of oscillation, A2, as in the simple harmonic oscillator.
+This is consistent with the following simple ideas: The atoms vibrate like "Einstein oscillators" about their "home position."
+Their energy of oscillation is

 In the classical theory of electrical conduction, the resistance is proportional to 1/t, and thus the resistance is proportional to the temperature.